thingsboard/thingsboard.github.io/docs/iot-gateway/opc-ua.md

 }
 ```

-Mapping process periodically travers OPC-UA server node tree and applies regular expression that is configured in **deviceNodePattern** parameter for each mapping configuration.
+Mapping process periodically traverse the OPC-UA server node tree and applies the regular expression that is configured in **deviceNodePattern** parameter for each mapping configuration.
-List of nodes that match regular expression are stored as device nodes.
+The ist of nodes that match the regular expression is stored as device nodes.
 Now mapping process will use **deviceNamePattern** to get device name value.
 You can use OPC-UA tags inside the pattern by specifying their relative (to device node) names.
 See example below.
 Similar mapping rules are applied for **attributes** and **timeseries** values: